biolink/biolink-model/docs/ExposureEvent.md

 ## Children

  * [ChemicalExposure](ChemicalExposure.md) - A chemical exposure is an intake of a particular chemical substance
- * [Treatment](Treatment.md) - A treatment is targeted at a disease or phenotype and may involve multiple drug 'exposures'
+ * [Treatment](Treatment.md) - A treatment is targeted at a disease or phenotype and may involve multiple drug, device or procedural 'exposures'

 ## Referenced by class